This guide describes the headers that Layer0 injects into responses, making them visible to your client code.

 The following headers are used internally by Layer0 staff to troubleshoot issues with requests.

-x-0-components: versions of different components in Layer0 critical path that serviced your request
+x-0-components: version of various components in Layer0 critical path that serviced your request